 The intense rivalry between William and Masters, and the poet's lasting affection for Margaret, despite his own marriage to someone else, are described in the 2001 book, Edgar Lee Masters: A Biography, by Herbert K. Russell (University of Illinois Press).

-She and William jointly authored a novel, The Yellow Rose: A Wilderness Honeymoon, said to be about Captain William Phelps and his wife Caroline of the 1830s.
+She and William jointly authored a novel, The Yellow Rose: A Wilderness Honeymoon, a tale about Captain William Phelps and his wife Caroline of the 1830s.
 Phelps was a steamboat captain and early trading partner of Native Americans living in Eastern Iowa and Illinois.
 It first appeared on the pages of the Fulton Democrat in 1892.
 The volume was published in 1929 by C.A.
 Woodruff Publishing Company of Little Rock, AR, and in 1977 reprinted by the Amaquonsippi Chapter of the National Society of the Daughters of the American Revolution.

 Minerd.com is in the process of compiling a bibliography and archive of her original published works of authorship, with the aspiration of being as comprehensive as possible.